-Non-Discretionary Pension Consulting Fees
+Pension Consulting Fees

-Fees for Tidal's non-discretionary pension consulting services are negotiated on an individual basis with each pension plan and/or the pension plan's sponsor.
-Pension plan clients typically pay fees in the range of 0.10% to 1.25% of assets under management on an annual basis, subject to a minimum annual fee, which is also negotiable, of \$3,800 or \$950 per quarter.
-Tidal's pension consulting fees are generally calculated by the pension plan administrator or its designee, which then authorizes payment to Tidal.
+Fees for Tidal's pension consulting services are negotiated on an individual basis with each pension plan and/or the pension plan's sponsor.
+Pension plan clients typically payfees in the range of 0.10% to 1.25% of assets under management on an annual basis, subject to aminimum annual fee, which is also negotiable, of \$3,800 or \$950 per quarter.
+Tidal's pensionconsulting fees are generally calculated by the pension plan administrator or its designee, which then authorizes payment to Tidal.
 Pension consulting fees are generally paid in arrears on a quarterly basis but may be paid fully or partially in advance.
-In the event that a non-discretionary pension consulting client pays Tidal's pension consulting fees for a quarter fully in advance and terminates its pension consulting services agreement with Tidal prior to the end of the quarter, the pension consulting client will receive a refund of any unearned pension consulting fees.
-The amount of the refund will be calculated by dividing the most recent pension consulting fee by the number of days in the quarter and multiplying that figure by the number of days left in the quarter following the date of termination.
-If, however, a pension consulting client pays partially in advance and partially in arrears for the quarter and terminates their relationship with Tidal prior to the end of the end of the quarter, the client will receive a refund based on the same calculation methodology noted above but such calculation will only include fees received as of the date of termination.
+In the event that a pension consulting client pays Tidal's pension consulting fees for a quarter fully in advance and terminates its pension consulting services agreement with Tidal prior to the end of the quarter, thepension consulting client will receive a refund of any unearned pension consulting fees.
+The amount of the refund will be calculated by dividing the most recent pension consulting fee by the number of days left in the quarter following the date of termination.
+If, however, a pension consulting client pays partially in advance and partially in arrears for the quarter and terminates their relationship with Tidal prior to the end of the quarter, the client will receive a refund based on the same calculation methodology noted above but such calculation will only include fees received as of the date of termination.